 The training record must be signed by the trainer and the trainee [Specify for your operations, using Personnel Training Record template] after each training session is complete.

-- All retraining must be recorded. - External training records must be kept (ex: courses or seminars certificates, etc.)
+- All retraining must be recorded. - External training records must be kept (e.g., certificates of courses or seminars, etc.)